Devstia/Devstia-documentation/docs/introduction/devstia-personal-web.md

 ### Trusting the Certificate in Firefox
 Firefox has its own settings panel for managing certificates.
 From the

+## Web Control Panel
+With the Master Certificate trusted (from the section, [Master Certificate](#master-certificate) above), you can now visit the control panel's home page via the Devstia system menu icon (Macintosh), Devstia system tray menu icon (Windows) or the Devstia Settings window's System tab, and button labeled **"My Websites (localhost)"**.

 ## Resources
 The resources section of the Devstia Settings panel allows you to adjust the RAM (in gigabytes) and number of CPU cores allocated to the web server.
 By default, Devstia starts up with 2 cores and 2 gigabytes of memory but you may adjust these settings to meet your needs.
 However, please note that is not advised to allocate more resources than your physical hardware has.
 It is possible to increase these numbers to match your actual hardware but this may inhibit your ability to multitask.